bradleyjones/apiary/README.md

   sudo ./installEverything.sh

-This script will install all of the Apiary componenets and their dependencies.
-It will take some time so grab a nice cup of tea while you wait.
+This script will install all of the Apiary components and their dependencies.
+It will take some time, so grab a nice cup of tea while you wait.

 * * *